adielBm/math-archive/Logic/Term logic.md

 ## Syllogism

-A categorical syllogism consists of three parts:

-- Major premise
-- Minor premise
-- Conclusion
+- A **Categorical Syllogism** is a particular kind of argument containing three categorical propositions, two of them premises, one a conclusion.

-Each part is a categorical proposition, and each categorical proposition contains two categorical terms.
+	- And each categorical proposition contains two categorical terms.

+- A **categorical proposition** is a statement that can be proven factual when comparing one set to another